ecodynlab/GALUP/Modules/Module 4.md

 **What will you learn from this module?**

 - Common methods of land cover classification
-- Using indices for classifcation
+- Using indices for classification
-- Applications of Random Forests, Support Vector Machines, and Countinous Change Detection and Classification in Google Earth Engine
+- Applications of Random Forests, Support Vector Machines, and Continuous  Change Detection and Classification in Google Earth Engine

 </p>